HIV Prevalence and Importance of HIV testing in East and Southern Africa

 The SACP has also published draft legislation that proposes that tests sold in pharmacies should be approved by the World Health Organization (WHO) or a suitable regulatory body, and that pharmacists should advise customers to get a second HIV test to confirm the first result if they tested positive.

 According to the WHO, self-testing has been shown to nearly double the frequency of HIV testing among men who have sex with men, and recent studies in Kenya found that male partners of pregnant women had twice the uptake of HIV testing when offered self-testing compared with standard testing.

 What to keep in mind when using an HIV self-test kit?

 Most HIV self-test kits rely on a simple pin prick of blood, are easy to use, and can give you results in 15 minutes.
 The tests approved by the WHO are considered to be 99% accurate.
 However, remember that it takes six to 12 weeks for your body to create antibodies to the HIV virus.
 As a HIV test is looking for the antibodies – and not the actual virus – it is possible to get a negative test result during this window period.
 For this reason, it’s important to get tested regularly, and if you suspect that you might have possibly been exposed to the virus, to take another test after the 12-week period to confirm a negative diagnosis.

 Also, it’s very important to know that HIV self-test kits are just screening tests and that the result of the test needs to be confirmed by a doctor or at a clinic by having a second test.

 How can AccuQuik help you?

-AccuQuik offers HIV test kits are 100% accurate and on average the tests are over 99% accurate.
+AccuQuik offers HIV test kits that are 100% accurate, however other tests on average are only over 99% accurate.

 You can see AccuQuik HIV test kits range here.